Air Conditioner Repair

 How To Properly Maintain Your Air Conditioning System

 There are two separate components that make up a central air conditioner.
 They are the evaporator and condenser.
-Usually, the condenser unit is located on a concrete slab on the outside of the house.
-The evaporator coil is usually mounted (in) the main duct over the furnace on in the plenum.
+Usually, the condenser unit is located on a slab of concrete on the exterior of the home.
+In the main duct over the furnace on in the plenum is typically where the evaporator coil is mounted.

 A majority of central air conditioners connect with the forced-air distribution system in a house.
 Therefore, the ductwork, blower, and motor that are used for heating the house are also used for distributing cool air out of the air conditioning system.
 Whenever the central air conditioner is working, the hot air within the house flows into the furnace via the return-air duct.
 The blower moves the hot air across the (very cold) evaporator coil inside of the plenum.
 (This removes the heat from the air) which is then is delivered via the ducts in order to cool down the house.
 Whenever the air conditioner is operating, but the house does not end up cooling down, that usually means there is a problem with the distribution system.

 The condenser and evaporator are both sealed.
 For this reason, our licensed technicians should be called in to handle all maintenance except for very routine, basic cleaning.
 Before the start of each cooling season, a central air conditioning system should be professionally adjusted and inspected.
 However, the annual checkup is not the only thing you should do.
-Although there are not a lot of air conditioning repairs that you can do yourself, there are a number of maintenance plans that you can stick to, making sure your system continues to operate at its optimal efficiency level.
+What makes us the company air conditioning repair Toronto customers have counted on for 70+ years and running, is consistency.
+We offer a number of maintenance plans that you can stick to, making sure your system continues to operate at its optimal efficiency level.

 Simple Ways to Maintain Your AC Unit